GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

 - Click {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} next to a breakpoint to enable or disable it.
 When you disable a breakpoint, the **Sources** panel makes its marker next to the line number transparent.
 - Hover over a breakpoint and click {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/k3WKQOAItcJ2pliOyD47.svg", alt="Edit.", width="24", height="24" %} to edit and {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/gtAWQj5HMLjKYPqU9dBP.svg", alt="Close.", width="24", height="24" %} to remove it.
-- When editing a breakpoint, change its type from the drop-down menu of the inline editor.
+- When editing a breakpoint, change its type from the drop-down list in the inline editor.

   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/nokI9Jswa1DfxNd9cLoO.png", alt="Changing the type of a breakpoint.", width="800", height="600" %}